Terracotta Warriors AR: Experience one of the most significant archaeological discoveries in history through augmented reality.

 The Terracotta Warriors AR app demonstrates how our augmented reality solutions can help leverage smartphones to assist in history and science education.

-We developed one of the world's first and finest large-scale object tracking experience allowing visitors to view, interact with and learn about the warriors and their virtual weapons via their smartphones.
+We developed one of the world's first and finest large-scale object tracking experiences, allowing visitors to view, interact with, and learn about the warriors and their virtual weapons via their smartphones.

 Museum visitors could activate the warriors’ virtual weapons by holding their phones in front of a two-dimensional “anchor” that’s fixed to the interpretive display with each statue.